 After Name the Game, the final round is played, with the time limit being reduced to 30 seconds (later 40), and the player/team w/the highest grand total score over the 3 rounds wins, recieves a prize and goes on to the Grand Prize Round.

 "The Grand Prize Round":

 The winning player/team chooses one of the 2 remaining games, is given a predetermined score, and 30 seconds to meet or beat that goal; doing so wins the grand prize of a real stand-up arcade game (or occasionally other prizes, such as a robot, jukebox, or trip to Hawaii).

-This show was created by the husband-and-wife team of James and Mavis Arthur (hence the company name "JM Productions"), who would later create/produce the 1984-85 syndicated series "The Video Game" and develop the classic Nickelodeon game show "Finders Keepers".
+This show was created by the husband-and-wife team of James and Mavis Arthur (hence the company name "JM Productions"), who would later create/produce the 1984-85 syndicated series "The Video Game".

 In order to freeze the contestants' scores precisely when time ran out at the end of a round, a camera was connected to a Radio Shack TRS-80 computer w/a clock that froze the tape precisely at the set time.